AmeliaS5845/GTKY/README.md

-My name is ...
+My name is Amelia Sambone

-I'm ... years old.
+I'm 15 years old.

-I was born in ....
+I was born in May 11th 2004.

-My favorite color is ...
+My favorite color is yellow!

-My favorite 3 artist are ...
+My favorite 3 artist are Ben Platt, Johnathan Groff, Alex Boniello!

-On the weekends I like to ...
+On the weekends I like to Play with my cats, see musicals, and play minecraft.